elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_backup.md

 ## Volume Attach & Detach in Horizon

-Navigate to ["Project" → "Volumes"](https://ops.elastx.cloud/project/volumes/) and press ⬇ arrow next to ```Edit Volume``` on the volume you want to attach and then press ```Manage Attachments```
+Navigate to ["Project" → "Volumes"](https://ops.elastx.cloud/project/volumes/) and press the ⬇ arrow next to ```Edit Volume``` on the volume you want to attach and then press ```Manage Attachments```

 ![Status-attach-volume](/img/openstack-iaas/guides/ops_backup-restore-10.png)

-In the pop-up window choose the instance you want to attach the restored volume to.
+In the pop-up window choose an instance you want to attach the restored volume to.

 ![Status-attach-volume](/img/openstack-iaas/guides/ops_backup-restore-11.png)